peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -9223372036854775808 or greater than 9223372036854775807.

+### FromInt64AsUnsigned
+    public static ERational FromInt64AsUnsigned​(long longerValue) Converts an unsigned integer expressed as a 64-bit signed integer to an arbitrary-precision rational number.

+**Parameters:**

+* <code>longerValue</code> - A 64-bit signed integer.
+If this value is 0 or greater,
+ the return value will represent it.
+If this value is less than 0, the return value will store 2^64 plus this value instead.

+**Returns:**

+* An arbitrary-precision rational number.
+If <code>longerValue</code> is 0
+ or greater, the return value will represent it.
+If <code>
+ longerValue</code> is less than 0, the return value will store 2^64 plus this value instead.

 ### FromInt64
     public static ERational FromInt64​(long inputInt64)